Caster/denvelop/README.md

 I have created figures using Ipe, the nanoc process will run the `iperender` tool, which you hence need to be able to compile the site.
 The same holds for the `tidy` tool, which is used to tidy up the HTML output.
+Finally, you'll need to manually install the LESS CSS compiler (`lessc`), because I could no longer find an up-to-date Ruby Gem for it.